 The drawings and descriptions set forth on this sheet and all copyrights therein are, and shall remain the property of Michael Lee Architects.
-Use of this drawing is limited to a one-time use on the specific project and for the specific person(s) named hereon.
+Use of this drawing is limited to a one-time use on the specific person(s) named hereon.
 Any other use or reuse of said drawings is strictly prohibited without the express written permission of Michael Lee Architects.
 Copyright © 2003 by Michael Lee Architects.
 ALL RIGHTS RESERVED.